-The Global Biologics Contract Development and Manufacturing Organization (CDMO) Market is projected to reach approximately USD 56.7 Billion by 2034, up from USD 15.8 Billion in 2024, growing at a CAGR of 13.5% during the forecast period from 2024 to 2034.
+The Biologics Contract Development and Manufacturing Organization (CDMO) Market is projected to reach approximately USD 56.7 Billion by 2034, up from USD 15.8 Billion in 2024, growing at a CAGR of 13.5% during the forecast period from 2024 to 2034.
 The biologics CDMO market represents a dynamic and rapidly evolving sector within the broader pharmaceutical outsourcing industry, encompassing specialized service providers that support the development and manufacturing of complex biologic drugs.
 These include monoclonal antibodies, recombinant proteins, vaccines, cell and gene therapies, and other advanced biologics.

 The market has experienced remarkable growth, driven by the increasing complexity of biologic drug pipelines, the rise of personalized medicine, and the growing trend among pharmaceutical and biotechnology companies to outsource non-core activities to expert partners.
 The integration of single-use technologies, digital manufacturing, and advanced analytics has significantly improved process efficiency, scalability, and regulatory compliance, making CDMOs indispensable to the global biopharma supply chain.